PostgreSQL on Linux

 listen_addresses = '*'

-Once the configuration file has been modified and saved, the configuration
+After the configuration file has been modified and saved, the configuration must be reloaded or the server must be restarted.

 Configuring client access to the server